 - Complex/Imaginary Numbers - Yet another one at the very end of the lesson that I understand.
 I only had two or three questions dealing with imaginary numbers.

 - Exponentials and Logarithms - I did get asked about rate and time.
 I didn't have any questions requiring me to figure out compound interest, but others have.
 People have told me they have been required to know their logs, but then they see my blank stare and move on to simpler subjects.
 Whatever these "logs" are that people are talking about (I'm kidding, or am I?), I'd learn them well.

 Always check your library first!
 You may be able to find some of these for free.
 You don't have to buy the officially recommended resources all the time.
 If you're the type of person that prefers to study from a textbook source however, then please see below.

 CLEP College Algebra with CD (REA) - The Best Test Prep for the CLEP Exam (Test Preps) - I don't see people needing this, and I didn't use it myself although I probably should have.
 I'm only including it for those who don't feel comfortable with using the online sources I've listed above.
 Truly though, the free resources will probably do you just as much good as the REA book will for this exam.
 Consider saving your money.

-InstantCert Academy - College Algebra Specific Exam Feedback - There isn't much feedback on this exam (only two pages), but it does identify some key areas to study.
+InstantCert Academy - College Algebra Go to the Specific Exam Feedback forum and find the thread for this exam.
+The people who have taken this one before identify some key areas to study.
 If you're a subscriber, I would check it out.